 The Humanities Welcome is an annual event held at the beginning of the academic year that invites faculty, staff and students to come together to showcase the Humanities at UCLA.
-At the event, we introduce the UCLA campus to the benefits of coursework and degrees in the Humanities.
-The program includes an introduction from the Dean of Humanities, a faculty member discussing their research, alumni speakers.
+At this event we will introduce the UCLA campus to the benefits of coursework and degrees in the Humanities.
+The program includes an introduction from the Dean of Humanities, a faculty member discussing their research, a student and alumni speaker.
 There is a reception to follow with representatives from on-campus Humanities clubs and opportunities to mingle with faculty, staff and students.

-Program includes speakers, video, and everyone receives free giveaways!
+Program includes speakers, reception and everyone receives free giveaways!

 2017 Humanities Welcome Speakers

 Faculty Spotlight: Associate Professor Jessica Rett, Linguistics Department